 - Short-term health insurance plans in Michigan are limited to 185 days with no renewal.

-- You can purchase additional short-term plans, but can’t have more than 185 days of short-term coverage from a single insurer in a 365-day period.
+- You can purchase an additional short-term plan from a different insurer, but can’t have more than 185 days of short-term coverage from a single insurer in a 365-day period.

 - Michigan’s rules continue to apply, despite the new federal guidelines.

 - An insurer that sells individual market coverage can’t have more than 10% of its total individual market premiums attributed to short-term plans

 - Legislation introduced in late 2018 would have allowed short-term plans to last for a year and be renewable, but it did not succeed.

 - At least five insurers offer short-term plans in Michigan.

 Michigan short-term health insurance regulations

 For an insurer that offers plans in the individual major medical market as well as the short-term market, Michigan statute only allows short-term plan premiums to account for up to 10 percent of the total individual market premiums the insurer (or its affiliate or parent company) collects.